niffumau/NeepNeep-DAC-Attiny85/README.md

+## General

 This is the one I am actually using just update to find where its saving it lol

 This is the one I am actually using just update to find where its saving it lol

+## Hardware
+Essentiall this is a ATtiny85 with a flash chip.
+The PCB design is https://gitlab.niffum.net/kicad/neepneep-dac-kicad.

 This was an example
 https://www.hackster.io/news/building-a-simple-audio-player-with-an-attiny85-a6b6bf635c21